fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Resolved Issues:

-- Fixed an issue where pairing loss affected functionality of certain Teams Rooms on Android systems
+- Fixed an issue where pairing loss affected functionality of certain Teams Rooms on Android systems.
--	Resolved an issue where the meeting UI was misaligned after pressing the back button.
+-	Resolved an issue where the meeting UI (user interface) was misaligned after pressing the back button.
 -	Fixed a bug that prevented Teams Rooms Android device from joining a meeting when invited from QR code or Bluetooth proximity.
--	UI fixes and improvements for dual screen setups
+-	UI fixes and improvements for dual screen setups.
--	Resolved an issue where users were not able to file feedback using “report a problem”
+-	Resolved an issue where users weren't able to file feedback using “Report a problem”.

 ### 1449/1.0.96.2025010301 (January 2025)